Diversity Summer Internship Program for Undergraduates

 When does the program take place?

-DSIP is a 8-week program that runs from June 5th through July 31st, 2022.
-All interns must be present to start the internship during the first week of June.
+DSIP is a 8-week program that runs from June 4th through July 30th, 2023.
+All interns must be present to start the internship program on June 4th.

 How do I apply?